Artwork (viewed in a gallery or collection)

 25. Hastings, To make a work of timeless art.

-Artist (Surname, Given name).
+Artist Surname, Given Name.
 Title.
 Year of artwork.
 Medium, dimensions of work.
 Repository/Gallery/Museum, City.

-Bibliography entry example
+Bibliography example

 Hastings, Gail.
 To make a work of timeless art.
 1996.
 Synthetic polymer on wood, watercolour on paper, dimensions variable.
 Museum of Contemporary Art, Sydney.

-Style notes for this reference type
+Tips for this reference type

-- See Manual 14.235
+- See Manual 14.133 and 14.57.

 - If date is approximate, use ca.